 Students who could not complete the ROTC Basic Course but who desire to enroll in the Advanced Course may apply to attend the Basic Camp at Fort Knox, Kentucky.
 Basic camp compresses the concepts normally taught during the Basic Course and makes the student eligible to compete for an ROTC scholarship.
 While at Basic Camp, cadets receive lodging, subsistence, uniforms, medical care, and reimbursement for travel to camp.
 Cadets also receive approximately $600–$800 for attending Basic Camp.
 Call 1-800-IUP-ROTC for more information.

-ROTC cadets majoring in Nursing have the opportunity to complete a rotation in an Army hospital or troop medical clinic, supervised by a Army officer nurse preceptor.
-Last year, ROTC nurse cadets completed NSTP at Fort Sam Houston, Texas; Fort Carson, Colorado; and Walter Reed Army Medical Center, Washington, D.C.
+ROTC cadets majoring in nursing have the opportunity to complete a rotation in an Army hospital or troop medical clinic, supervised by a Army officer nurse preceptor.
+Last year, ROTC nurse cadets completed NSTP at Fort Sam Houston, Texas; Fort Carson, Colorado; and Walter Reed Army Medical Center, Washington, DC.

 Cadets may volunteer/compete to attend numerous special US Army courses to include: US Army Air Assault School at various locations around the country, including Fort Hood, Texas, Fort Campbell, Kentucky, Fort Drum, New York, Camp Smith,

 USMA, and National Guard mobile units; US Army Airborne school at Fort Benning, Georgia; Mountain Warfare school in Vermont; Northern Warfare school in Alaska; Cadet Survival Training at USAFA; Cadet Field Training at USMA; and Sandhurst Competition and University Officer Training Center in the United Kingdom.